-In other words, a Golden Parachute corresponds to a situation where there is a high--retirement point for the agent, with either lump--sum payment at retirement or continuous payment after retirement, where retirement means that the agent ceases to exert any effort forever.
+In other words, a Golden Parachute corresponds to a situation where there is a high-retirement point for the agent, with either lump-sum payment at retirement or continuous payment after retirement, where retirement means that the agent ceases to exert any effort forever.